OOchicken/MSGBS/README.md

 How can I help?
 ---------------

-Be active on Github.
+Be active on Github and the MSGBS subreddit (www.reddit.com/r/MSGBS).
 Propose changes and issues.
 A contribution guide is comming soon, so you'll be able to propose changes to the files themselves.